 Chicago’s eclectic array of neighborhood boutiques are packed with cool finds waiting to be uncovered.
 You can hunt for vintage treasures, locally made goods, unique finds, and so much more.

-From chic shops in charming Lincoln Park to funky finds in bohemian Wicker Park and Bucktown, you’re sure to find a little of our home to take back to yours.
+From chic shops in charming Lincoln Park to funky finds in bohemian Wicker Park and Bucktown, you’re sure to find something one-of-a-kind.
+Check with individual stores for hours and availability; many stores are offering curbside pick-up and local delivery.

 Lincoln Park is a perfect place to spend a day of shopping, where the charming streets are lined with boutiques and pretty Victorian row houses.
 The area around Armitage Avenue and Halsted Street is home to some of the city’s most popular shops, selling everything from designer shoes to one-of-a-kind art and gifts.